-The major disadvantage is that it’s not as tax efficient as a limited company – depending on how much you earn you could keeping a lot more of your pay with a limited company.
-As a sole trader you are liable for income tax and capital gains tax (which is a tax on selling or giving away assets such as property or vehicles).
+The major disadvantage is that it’s not as tax efficient as a limited company – depending on how much you earn, you could keep a lot more of your pay with a limited company.
+As a sole trader, you’re liable for income tax and capital gains tax (which is a tax on selling or giving away assets such as property or vehicles).

 Working freelance via an umbrella company is much like an agency set-up where the umbrella company sorts out your tax paying responsibilities, leaving you to simply hand in timesheets.
-They will naturally charge for the payroll service they provide, and it’s administered on a Pay As You Earn basis.
+Naturally, they’ll charge for the payroll service they provide, and it’s administered on a Pay As You Earn basis.
 So, it’s not tax efficient and yet still you have to pay for the privilege.

 For umbrella companies promising high amounts of take home pay, be very wary.
 From April 6, a key offshore loophole is being closed which is used by most of these services – read more about such arrangements on this link.

 There are a range of options for locum doctors in the UK, but without doubt the most rewarding is a limited company formation.
 At Crunch, we provide qualified expert accountancy advice alongside our online software which enables you to automatically draw up invoices, easily record expenses and have a real-time snapshot of your incomings and outgoings – among many other capabilities.
 By keeping all your accounting needs in one place, life as a limited company director is surprisingly easy.